mcneela/fovea/docs/graphics.md

 # The Graphics Module

 The graphics module contains utilities for visualizing the structures of dynamical systems, neural networks, and more.
-These utilities are contained in the graphics.py file inside the fovea directory and can be modified to and extended to provide additional functionality.
+These utilities are contained in the graphics.py file inside the fovea directory and can be modified and extended to provide additional functionality.

 ## `plotter2D`